Rural Scholars Program FAQs

 The one-day shadowing experience is completed during the admissions process by all medical school applicants who apply to participate in the Rural Scholars Program.

 The Pre-matriculation Shadowing Experience is completed by students who have been accepted to TCOM and to the Rural Scholars Program.
 This experience is the first Rural Scholars curricular activity that the rural scholar completes.
-It is an evaluated activity with academic requirements for which the student receives Rural Medicine I course credit upon satisfactory completion.
+It is an evaluated activity with academic requirements for which the student receives Fundamentals of Rural Medical Practice I course credit upon satisfactory completion.

 How much time do I spend off-campus for Rural Scholars curricular activities?

 During Years 1 and 2, you will complete brief visits of 4 days at your assigned Rural Family Medicine continuity site, and one-day visits to rural hospital emergency departments, or other relevant rural health settings.
 During Years 3 and 4, clerkship rotations are completed in a variety of rural venues, as well as urban tertiary clinical settings.
-You can anticipate spending a large percentage of Years 3 and 4 away from the Fort Worth area.
+You can anticipate spending all of Years 3 and 4 away from the Fort Worth area, doing strictly rural rotations.

-The Rural Health Organization is a student organization for all Health Science Center students who have an interest in rural health.
+The Texas Rural Health Association Student Chapter is a student organization for all Health Science Center students who have an interest in rural health.
 The goal of this organization is the exchange of ideas and information regarding the intricacies of rural health.
 An important objective is to provide additional learning opportunities for student members and active involvement in rural community programs.
 Rural Scholars Program participants are strongly encouraged/expected to join this organization

 What is the Community Health Research Project referenced in the Rural Scholars Curriculum Overview?